5 min read

 Community living (pro)

 If city living has you feeling isolated or disconnected from the community, you could find the answer in rural living.
+Research shows that cities are connected to higher rates of mental health issues compared to rural areas.

 In the city, statistics show there are: